-IPR nurtures population and health research at Ohio State University in four broad areas: fertility and reproductive Health; union formation/dissolution; health and development through the life course; migration.
+IPR nurtures population and health research at Ohio State University in four broad areas: Sexual and Reproductive Health; Family Demography; Mortality and Health over the Life Course; Migration.
 IPR furthers research in these areas by:

-- Technical advice and workshops that advance the skills of IPR affiliates in employing four analytical approaches: spatial and contextual; networks and complex systems; inter-generational and lifecourse; bio-behavioral;
+- Technical advice and workshops that advance the skills of IPR affiliates in employing four analytical, methodological, spatial and contextual approaches: intergenerational and life course analysis, biomarker measures, and administrative data;

 - Serving as a bridge between the behavioral and biomedical departments at OSU;

 - Cultivating faculty strength in population and health in Anthropology, Economics, Geography, Psychology, Sociology, Public Policy, Human Sciences, Statistics, Public Health, Nursing, and Agricultural, Environmental, and Development Economics;

 - Fostering new large-scale collaborative multidisciplinary research projects that can compete successfully for external funding;